Reliance Industries, Future Group stocks rally on strong demand | Business

 Reliance Industries, Future Group stocks rally on strong demand

-Shares of Reliance Industries (RIL) jumped nearly 4 per cent in early trade on Monday after the Competition Commission approved the company's proposed acquisition of retail, wholesale, logistics and warehousing businesses of Future Group.
+Shares of Reliance Industries Ltd (RIL) closed nearly 3 per cent higher on Monday after the Competition Commission approved the company's proposed acquisition of retail, wholesale, logistics and warehousing businesses of Future Group.
 Future Group stocks were also in heavy demand, rising up to 10 per cent.

 - READ MORE ON: